stephabauva/ai_pm_assistant/code_summary.md

 -   **`auth.py`**: Manages Google OAuth2 authentication flow using settings from `config.py`.
 -   **`dashboard.py`**: Renders the main dashboard UI (currently focused on competitive analysis).
 -   **`analysis.py`**: Defines the web routes (`/analyze`, `/analyze-result`) for initiating analysis tasks.
+The `/analyze` route initiates the analysis and uses HTMX to poll the `/analyze-result` route.
+The `/analyze-result` route either returns the analysis result or keeps the poll alive.
 It acts as a bridge between the web request and the appropriate agent, handling loading states and formatting results/errors for the UI.
+It also demonstrates how to initiate background tasks for potentially long-running operations.

 ## Agent System